jasonp000/angry-umbrella/readme.md

-# Angry Umbrella - Some Terraform and Related Training
+# An Angry Umbrella - Some Terraform and Related Training

 Hello!
 This is a collection of things used in Terraform/AWS training.
 The assumption is that the user has a basic familiarity with AWS terms and definitions, along with some SSH and command line familiarity.
 We will walk through a basic working environment setup, and some basic configuration steps to get started.